stefanoslig/blog/_posts/ngrx-signals-store.md

 }
 ```

-After this example, you might wonder why the NgRx team decided to follow a more functional approach in comparison to the class-based approach they used for the ComponentStore for example.
-A few months ago, in the NgRx repo there was an [RFC](https://github.com/ngrx/platform/discussions/3769) about a new way to create custom NgRx ComponentStore without using a "class-based" approach but using a function instead.
-I believe that this explains also their decision to follow a functional approach for the new NgRx Signals Store.
-Their arguments in that RFC in favour of the more functional approach were the following:
+After considering this example, you might be wondering why the NgRx team decided to adopt a more functional approach in comparison to the class-based approach used in the ComponentStore, for instance.
+A few months ago, in the NgRx repository, there was an [RFC](https://github.com/ngrx/platform/discussions/3769) discussing a new method to create custom NgRx ComponentStore without using a "class-based" approach but instead using a function.
+I believe this also explains their decision to embrace a functional approach for the new NgRx Signals Store.
+Their arguments in favor of the more functional approach, outlined in that RFC, were as follows:

 > There are several community ComponentStore plugins - ImmerComponentStore, EntityComponentStore, etc. However, in JS/TS, a class can only extend one class by default and without additional hacks.
 What if we want to create a ComponentStore that reuses entity features but also has immer updaters?
 With the createComponentStore function, I see the possibility of combining reusable features in a more flexible way.
 >